mozilla-services/heka/README.md

 It is also possible to install Heka using Go's default `go get` mechanism.
 Unfortunately, Heka won't work with Go 1.0.3, the most recent release at the time of this writing.
 Heka will work with Go 1.1, once it is released.
-Heka is tested against Go tip, revision 477b2e70b12d; it may or may not work with more recent versions of Go tip.
+Heka is tested against Go tip, revision 477b2e70b12d (from Dec 7, 2012); it may or may not work with more recent versions of Go tip.
 Assuming you have a version of Go that will in fact work with Heka, you can install Heka into your current GOPATH using the following command:

     go get github.com/mozilla-services/heka/hekad